 Our patent strategy has focused on creating and acquiring protection for our VeriStrat and Nodify XL2 proteomic tests, while utilizing trade secret and some methods patent protection for our genomic test (the GeneStrat test) and ELISA test (the Nodify CDT test).
 We have entered into a non-exclusive license agreement with Bio-Rad, without the right to grant sublicenses, to utilize certain of Bio-Rad's intellectual property, machinery, materials, reagents, supplies and know-how necessary for the performance of ddPCR in cancer detection testing for third parties in the United States.
-See "-Material Agreements - Non-Exclusive License Agreement."
+For more information regarding this license and supply agreement, please see "-Material Agreements-Agreements with Bio-Rad."
 Bio-Rad owns patents relating to ddPCR and to which we have a non-exclusive license to utilize for the performance of ddPCR in cancer detection testing for third parties as set forth in the Bio-Rad License Agreement.
 In addition, we have separately been granted permission by Bio-Rad to use the Bio-Rad SARS-CoV-2 ddPCR assay and Platelia SARS-CoV-2 Total Ab assay for commercial diagnostic services.
+For more information regarding the permission granted to us by Bio-Rad with respect to such tests, please see "Business-Material Agreements-Agreements with Bio-Rad."
 We are unaware of patents owned by Bio-Rad relating to its COVID-19 antibody test but acknowledge that Bio-Rad has know-how and trade secrets relating to this assay.
 We have patent protection in the United States and other countries around the world for the primary use of the VeriStrat test for profiling of patients with NSCLC, and various other uses of the VeriStrat test, such as breast cancer, prostate cancer, head and neck cancer have received patent protection.
 We have also received patent protection relating to our core classifier development program, our Diagnostic Cortex® technologies and our approaches to using mass shot matrix-assisted laser desorption time of flight (MALDI-TOF) technology (DeepMALDI® techniques).
-Additionally, our first device patent was issued in 2019 for our internally designed blood collection device.
+Additionally, our first device pa

-As of September 21, 2020, our patent portfolio includes approximately 47 issued United States patents, 35 issued foreign patents, which includes 2 European patents that were nationalized in multiple European countries, and 37 pending applications (including 1 PCT applications and 22 foreign patent applications).
+As of October 21, 2020, our patent portfolio includes approximately 48 issued United States patents, 35 issued foreign patents, which includes 2 European patents that were nationalized in multiple European countries, and 38 pending applications (including 1 PCT applications and 23 foreign patent applications).
 With regard to our product development efforts, PCT applications have been filed around our risk of recurrence and primary immunoresistance tests.